opentensor/developer-docs/docs/btcli.md

 Stakes TAO to a specified delegate on the Bittensor network.

-This action allocates the user's TAO to support a delegate, potentially earning staking rewards in return.
+This action allocates the user's TAO to support a delegate, giving them greater consensus weight and emissions.
+In return, stakers extract a portion of the delegate validator's emissions.

 The command interacts with the user to determine the delegate and the amount of TAO to be staked.
 If the `--all` flag is used, it delegates the entire available balance.